akyrillidis/comp545/index.md

 In particular, the aim for students is to (i) learn how to distinguish differences in research papers of related fields, (ii) understand the connection between them and how researchers advance each area, and (iii) be able to consider possible extensions of these works, as part of the final (open-ended) project of the course.

 After successful attendance, students are expected to:
-- have a good understanding of the differences / difficulties of convex and non-convex optimization.
+- have a good understanding of more involved problem cases where optimization is used.
-- have a good comprehension how optimization plays a key role in different areas of ML/AI/SP.
+- have a good comprehension how optimization plays a key role in different areas of research.
-- have a first touch with various optimization-driven applications in ML/AI/SP.
 - be able to read and review advanced papers on similar subjects, as well as present the papers in front of an audience.

 ```markdown